 Alternative treatments in Thailand and China

-Expats should expect to be prescribed a combination of alternative and Western treatments.
+Expats are often prescribed a mix of alternative and Western treatments.

 For people from Western countries, alternative treatments offer an approach to healthcare that differs from common medical practices.
 However, expats moving to Thailand or China will find that they are not regarded in the same way here.
 Due to their Asian origins, these ‘alternative’ treatments are an established part of the healthcare system.